We're a small team of Patagonia enthusiasts. Most of us have lived and worked in Patagonia long before our Swoop days, and we still visit every year.

 Between us, we enjoy mountain biking, wildlife spotting, trail running, bird watching, adventure racing and generally exploring the great outdoors.
 When we're not exploring Patagonia, we love nothing more than talking to people who are planning their own adventure.

-Sally is a true lover of Patagonia with the lakes & mountains top of her list.
-Having worked as an English teacher and Tour leader in Chile and Argentina for 8 years, she has a diverse knowledge of Patagonia.
+Sally is a true lover of all things Latin American with Patagonia's lakes and mountains at the top of her list.
+Having worked as an English teacher and tour leader in Chile and …

 Have you been lucky enough to live in Patagonia?
 Perhaps you've hiked from Villa O'higgins to El Chalten, explored the Cordillera Darwin Mountain range or visited Tantauco National Park.
 If you're as potty about Patagonia as we are, then take a peek at our jobs page for our current vacancies.